-This year’s Intersections programming is organized by five research clusters in our department: Critical Planning, Political Ecology, Political Spaces, Physical Geography, and Transportation.
+This year’s Intersections programming is organized by six research clusters in our department: Critical Planning, Labour and Economic Geographies, Political Ecology, Political Spaces, Physical Geography, and Transportation.
 Find below a brief description of each cluster’s interests for the year.

 The Critical Planning Research Cluster seeks to enrich planning scholarship by engaging with, and learning from, radical planning practitioners and activists.
 We will pursue this work primarily by bringing together scholars and activists/practitioners to discuss urgent planning and urban issues.
 In so doing, we intend to focus especially on critical perspectives and planning strategies that are marginalized in mainstream discourse, in order to elaborate innovative approaches in the pursuit of social justice and the right to the city.

 Some themes include: financialization, decolonization, transit and housing/land.

 The Labour and Economic Geographies (LEG) Research Cluster seeks to understand how people and places are affected by economic transformations.
 Over the last several decades, the global economy has undergone shifts from rural to urban, labour to capital, and resources to innovation, amongst others.
 These trends have made the world much wealthier overall but has left many people and places behind, greatly exacerbating income inequality in the process.
 This research cluster is interested in enhancing our comprehension of both theory and practice by bringing together practitioners, activists, and scholars.
 Members of this research cluster have expressed overlapping interests in: the role of unions in the modern economy, workers in the developing world, innovation and knowledge clusters, and the rise of the platform economy.